Direct solution to constrained tropical optimization problems with application to project scheduling: Basic definitions, notation and observations

 The semifield $\mathbb{R}_{\max,+}$ is equipped with addition and multiplication defined, respectively, as $\max$ and $+$.
-Furthermore, the number $-\infty$ is taken as zero, and $0$ as one.
+Furthermore, the number $-\infty$ is taken as zero, and $0$ is as one.
 Each $x\in\mathbb{R}$ has the inverse $x^{-1}$, which corresponds to the opposite number $-x$ in the usual notation.
-The power $x^{y}$ exists for any $x,y\in\mathbb{R}$ and coincides with the ordinary product $xy$.
-The order defined by idempotent addition is consistent with the conventional linear order on $\mathbb{R}$.
+The power $x^{y}$ exists for any $x,y\in\mathbb{R}$ and coincides with the ordinary arithmetic product $xy$.
+The order defined by idempotent addition is consistent with the conventional total order on $\mathbb{R}$.